-Albeit with multiple benefits of its algorithm, current SGRL models face two major computational challenges that hinder their deployment in practice: (1) \textbf{Query Dependency}.
-A subgraph must be extracted for each queried node-set, which is not reusable across different queries and cannot be preprocessed if the query is unknown; (2) \textbf{Irregularity}.
-The extracted subgraphs are irregularly sized, resulting in performance degradation in batch processing and load balancing.
-As shown in Fig. \ref{fig:subg_sampler} (a), subgraph extraction in SEAL~\cite{zhang2018link,zhang2021nested} is extremely slow and expensive.
-This has inspired recent work on dedicated hardware acceleration for subgraph extraction~\cite{dgl67,pyg22}.
-However, how to improve the scalability and efficiency of SGRL methods remains largely undeveloped.
+Albeit with multiple benefits of its algorithm, SGRL methods currently face two major computational challenges: (1) \textbf{Query Dependency}.
+A subgraph must be extracted for each queried node set, which is not reusable across different queries, and cannot be preprocessed if the query is unknown; (2) \textbf{Irregularity}.
+The extracted subgraphs are irregularly sized, resulting in poor batch processing and load-balancing performance.
+As Fig. \ref{fig:subg_sampler} (a) shows, subgraph extraction in SEAL~\cite{zhang2018link,zhang2021labeling} is prohibitively slow for practical deployment.
+This inspired recent work on dedicated hardware acceleration for extracting subgraphs~\cite{dgl67,pyg22}.
+However, how to fundamentally improve the scalability and efficiency of SGRL methods remains largely unexplored.